OttoHung/docker.tutorials/docs/build_context_flag.md

 Build Context flag is also a convenient way to specify other docker images for the build, such as base image and image for app, from command prompt dynamically.
-By this way, it's easy to change the base images without modifying `Dockerfile` and it's not necessary to write multiple `Dockerfile` for different platforms.
+In this way, it's easy to change the base images without modifying `Dockerfile` and it's not necessary to write multiple `Dockerfile` for different platforms.
 ```bash
 docker buildx build